lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 .. figure:: /_static/portal_tut05_step02d.png
     :name: portal_tut05_step02d

-Once you click on "Apply" - you will see the plot of the supernova light curve in various bands.
+Once you click on "Apply" - you will see the plot of the supernova lightcurve in various bands.

 .. figure:: /_static/portal_tut05_step02e.png
     :name: portal_tut05_step02e